ng-girls/todo-list-tutorial-portuguese/element_ref_-.md

 }
 ```

-But wait, the change method expect that we pass it the value of the new title.
-How does we pass the input value to the function from the template ?
+But wait, the change method expects that we pass it the value of the new title.
+How do we pass the input value to the function from the template?

-Let go back a little and see how would we do that in the function itself without the parameter.
+Let's go back a little and see how we do that in the function itself in pure JavaScript without Angular's help.

 ```javascript
 changeTitle(): void {